UzonduEgbombah/my-react-app-repo/README.md

-# Automation And Deployment With, Github-Action And Agro-cd
+# Automation And Deployment With Github-Action And Agro-cd

 Architecture Overview:
 Source Code Management (SCM):